 What is known is that Nelson, (who was actually teetotal himself), ordered a double-tot throughout his fleet of thirty-three ships as they slowly bore down on the combined French and Spanish fleet, off Cape Trafalgar, near Cadiz.
 The combined fleet were then totally decimated in five hours of intense battle, mainly due to the speed and accuracy of the British gunners.
 This victory effectively saved England from invasion by Napoleon's army, who were amassing on the French side of the 22-mile wide English Channel, but dared not attempt to cross because the British navy patrolled the channel.
 It is therefore said that neat rum, and definitely not grog, saved Old England from certain invasion.

-The remaining rum stocks were auctioned, and bought by a merchant called Brian Cornford, and shipped to Gibraltar, where it was sold in wicker-covered pot demijohns for approximately $6.00 a gallon.
+The remaining rum stocks were auctioned, and bought by a merchant called Brian Cornford, and shipped to Gibraltar, where it was sold in wicker-covered pot demijohns for approximately $6.00 a gallon at that time.

 The Gibraltar stock is now long gone, but the Pusser's Rum company in The British Virgin Islands still makes their rum under the brand name, "Pusser's", but they use a mixture of five West Indian rums.
 There are now many different recipes for “grog” and many drinks called grog, but there is little to compare with a tot of the real thing.